RoshaniAcharya/fraud_detection/README.md

 Model Development:
 ==========================
 1. Develop a machine learning models to predict whether a transaction is fraudulent.
-2. Evaluate the models using appropriate metrics (e.g., accuracy, precision, recall, F1 score, ROC-AUC).
+2. Evaluate the models using appropriate metrics

 Model Deployment:
 ==========================